openmrs/openmrs-core/README.md

 ```
 docker-compose up
 ```
-This command will deploy the development version with debug enabled.
+This command will deploy the development version with debugging enabled.

 If you want to deploy the production version please run:
 ```